A Game-Theoretic Framework for Multi-Period-Multi-Company Demand Response Management in the Smart Grid: Introduction

-A considerable number of contributions have used game theory to analyze cases where there are multiple sellers/utilities/retailers \cite{walidPHEV,trading,walidPHEV2,gao,twolevel,tansu,yaagoubi,tushar2}.
+A considerable number of contributions have used game theory to analyze what happens in a smart grid where there are multiple sellers/utilities/retailers \cite{walidPHEV,trading,walidPHEV2,gao,twolevel,tansu,yaagoubi,tushar2,sabita,sabita2,sabita3,han} serving the same set of consumers.
 For example, analysis of how plug-in hybrid electric vehicles can sell back to the grid has been explored in \cite{walidPHEV,trading,walidPHEV2}.
-Similar analysis has also been carried out for electric bicycles \cite{gao}.
-A two-level game (a noncooperative game between multiple utility companies and an evolutionary game for the consumers at the lower level) has been proposed in \cite{twolevel}.
-The authors in \cite{tansu} instroduce a Stackelberg to capture the interactions between electricity generator owners and a demand response aggregator.
-In \cite{yaagoubi}, a distributed game between energy consumers of different types (sellers who have surplus of energy, and buyers who have energy need) has been designed while emphasizing individual preferences.
-Furthermore, in \cite{tushar2}, the analysis of three-party energy management scheme between residential users, a shared facility controller, and the main power grid, has been conducted via a Stackelberg game.
-These works \cite{walidPHEV,trading,walidPHEV2,gao,twolevel,tansu,yaagoubi,tushar2} have demonstrated the usefulness and the strength of game theory in capturing the interplay between buyers and sellers in the smart grid, but they are mainly focused on single period setups.
+A similar analysis has also been carried out for electric bicycles \cite{gao}.
+A two-level game has been proposed in \cite{twolevel}.
+The authors in \cite{tansu} introduce a Stackelberg game to capture the interactions between electricity generator owners and a demand response aggregator.
+In \cite{yaagoubi}, a distributed game between energy consumers of different types has been designed while emphasizing individual preferences.
+Furthermore, in \cite{tushar2}, analysis of three-party energy management scheme between residential users, a shared facility controller, and the main power grid, has been conducted via a Stackelberg game.
+Among the contributions in the literature the ones most relevant to this paper are \cite{sabita} and \cite{sabita2}.
+A single-period Stackelberg game for demand response management with multiple utility companies has been proposed in \cite{sabita}, where consumers choose their optimal demands in response to prices announced by different utility companies.
+In \cite{sabita2}, an extension to the large population regime was carried out.
+Variations of \cite{sabita} to user-centric approaches were discussed in \cite{sabita3,han}.
+These works \cite{walidPHEV,trading,walidPHEV2,gao,twolevel,tansu,yaagoubi,tushar2,sabita,sabita2,sabita3,han} have demonstrated the usefulness and the power of game theory in capturing the interplay between buyers and sellers in the smart grid, but they are limited to single period setups.